CI-WATER/tethysapp-tmaps_app/README.md

 ##Quick Setup Workflow For Viewing Time Machines

 - Use the TMAPS code on the CI-WATER GitHub repository for generating Time Machines
-- To incorporate Time Machines into the TMAPS Tethys app, pplace the '.timemachine' folder generated from TMAPS into the 'public/time_machines' directory.
+- To incorporate Time Machines into the TMAPS Tethys app, place the '.timemachine' folder generated from TMAPS into the 'public/time_machines' directory of the app.
-- Be sure that there is a file called
+- Be sure that there is a file called 'tmaps_app_info.txt' in the '.timemachine' folder which contains identifying metadata about your Time Machine.

 ##Updating the App: